-After years of reflection, I have distilled the following as 6 essential strands that characterise good teaching – and also good learning.
+After years of reflection, I have distilled the following as 6 essential strands that I believe characterise good teaching – and (importantly) good learning.
 They are:

 They also, I argue, coincide with qualities that philosophers have always striven for, and this is why to become a more philosophical teacher is to become a better teacher – and vice-versa.

 Philosophers in ancient Greece set a model of inquiry – the first strand – that has inspired the best learners and teachers ever since.
 Their interests were broad and deep.
 The threads of inquiry they thought of as ‘natural’ and ‘moral’ philosophy eventually became the natural and human sciences as we know them today.